TCCofWANG/Deep-Learning-based-Time-Series-Forecasting/README.md

 ![Model](./image/Model.png)

+<center><p>Tips: Due to our carelessness, we incorrectly reclassified the CNN-1D model to Transformer-based category in paper</p></center>

 The following are the baseline models included in this project (continuously updated):

 - ARIMA [PDF](https://ieeexplore.ieee.org/abstract/document/1216141) (IEEE Transactions on Power Systems 2003)